 Click on the TV icon to watch Nellie’s story and hear family members recount fond memories of her life & times.

-The Molloy boys both became fitters and turners.
+Thomas, the eldest of the Molloy boys became a fitter & turner while Henry, the youngest, went on to become an electrical engineer and accomplished musician.
 Nellie herself found work as a weaver with the Greenmount Linen Co. in Harold’s Cross and had 27 years service there, until she left work to look after her sick mother.
 She was so devoted to her mother, that in the 1940’s she declined an offer of marriage from a disappointed Kilkenny man.

 The rest of the family married, and each celebrated the event with a wedding breakfast in the flat.
 After the breakfast the furniture was pushed back and the hooley commenced.
 The family was very musical and Nellie herself was known to tinkle the ivories.

 Nellie’s mother died on 29th October 1967 and Nellie continued to reside in the flat until her own death on 29th October 2002, the 35th anniversary of her mother’s death.
 Following discussions with the family, Trustees decided that the flat should remain a museum – a visual reminder of flat design and of how families lived in the early days of The Iveagh Trust.